-FY24 from the historical management by the volunteer firefighters' corporation to City management thereby creating a hybrid Fire Department (part paid personnel, part volunteer).
+Per the consensus of the City Council and volunteer firefighters, the City will transition the management of the Fire Department in FY24 from the historical management by the volunteer firefighters' corporation to City management thereby creating a hybrid Fire Department (part paid personnel, part volunteer).
 While all firefighters will remain volunteers, the addition of a paid Fire Chief position beginning in early 2024 will shift the focus of the volunteers from the previous dual roles of operations and management to strictly training, maintenance and operations.

-- Additional funding for a full-time Administrative Assistant position (0.25 new FTE for a total of 0.75 FTE as the position will be vacant the first 3 months of FY24) The Public Works Department is the only large department in the City without administrative support to the Department Director.
+- Additional funding for a full-time Administrative Assistant position (0.25 new FTE for a total of 0.75 FTE as the position will be vacant the first 3 months of FY24)

+The Public Works Department is the only large department in the City without administrative support to the Department Director.
 Filling this gap in staffing was problematic in past years due to the very limited office space in the Public Works facilities.
 However, with the planned conversion of part of the old Police Department space at City Hall to Public Works administrative use, filling this spot becomes possible and warranted.
 Said position will allow the Public Works Director to focus on management and capital projects by shifting most of the daily administrative tasks to a support position.
 Due to anticipated timing of the renovation project, the full-time Administrative Assistant position is only budgeted for the last nine months of FY24 and will then be budgeted for 12 months in subsequent fiscal years.
-This position was originally budgeted as a 0.50 FTE for six months in FY23 but was not filled due to delays in the project. - Additional of a part-time Maintenance Specials position (0.50 FTE) in Public Works A part of the agreement to transition the Fire Department to a hybrid structure is the agreement to shift the responsibility of hydrant testing from the volunteer firefighters to a paid position in the Public Works Department.
-While multiple employees within the department will perform the actual test, the addition of this part-time position maintains the current budgeted number of positions for the current workload.
+This position was originally budgeted as a 0.50 FTE for six months in FY23 but was not filled due to delays in the project.

+- Additional of a part-time Maintenance Specialist position (0.50 FTE) in Public Works

+A part of the agreement to transition the Fire Department to a hybrid structure is the agreement to shift the responsibility of hydrant testing from the volunteer firefighters to a paid position in the Public Works Department.
+While multiple employees within the department may perform the actual test, the addition of this part-time position maintains the current budgeted number of positions for the current workload.

-The Proposed FY24 Employee Pay and Classification Plan and listing of authorized positions are included in this document in the new Personnel section.
-The FY24 Employee Pay and Classification Plan is scheduled for adoption by the City Council on September 12, 2023 for transparency purposes.
+The Approved FY24 Employee Pay and Classification Plan and listing of authorized positions are included in this document in the Personnel section.
+The FY24 Employee Pay and Classification Plan was adopted by the City Council on September 12, 2023 for transparency purposes.